View on GitHub

 Ingest Encodings

-Currently, XML (eXtensible Markup Language) is the sole encoding for ingested metadata.
+Currently, XML (eXtensible Markup Language) is the sole encoding for ingested metadata, with the exception of ingesting via the DatAasee protocol, which uses JSON (JavaScript Object Notation).

 Ingest Formats